internet-identity-labs/nfid-auth-client-demo/README.md

 ### Authenticated calls in your local replica

-At present, the Internet Computer's signatures don't allow actors created in production to make authenticated calls locally.
+> **_NOTE:_**  At present, the Internet Computer's signatures don't allow actors created in production to make authenticated calls locally.
 If you want to make authenticated calls on your local replica, you will need the [NFID-SDK](https://github.com/internet-identity-labs/NFID-SDK) repo cloned locally, adjacent to this project.
+Skip this step if you don't need authenticated calls in your local replica!

 ```bash
 cd ../nfid-sdk